PA: Opioids for Workers Out on Comp

-The Workers’ Compensation Research Institute (WCRI) recently confirmed that the second-highest amount of opioids prescribed to workers who are out on compensation claims is in the state of Pennsylvania.
+The Workers’ Compensation Research Institute (WCRI) recently confirmed that the second-highest amount of opioid prescriptions prescribed to workers who are out on compensation claims is in the state of Pennsylvania.
 The rate of opioids prescribed in Pennsylvania per Workers’ Compensation claim is 87% higher than the median state, indicating that overprescribing these addictive and dangerous drugs is a major concern for individuals who get injured in the workplace.

 Opioids are a class of semi-synthetic and fully synthetic drugs that include common prescription medications such as Vicodin, OxyContin, morphine, codeine – and the illegal street drug heroin (and others).
 While there are some general standards for how and when to prescribe opioids, there isn’t enough of a general consensus throughout the medical community to adequately inhibit the dangers that patients face.